Intensive Couples Therapy

 Due to the block of time required for intensives, scheduling can sometimes be tricky.
 It is important for you to assess if waiting for a convenient time to attend an Intensive couples therapy session will be detrimental to your therapy needs.
 Should you decide to move forward with scheduling an intensive, you will work together with the therapist to identify mutually convenient days.

-Intensive sessions most often take place from 9am-4pm for two days.
-Therapy will pause for a 1 hour lunch break and two 15 minute breaks (one in the morning, one in the afternoon).
+Intensive therapy sessions most often take place from 9 am-4 pm for two days.
+Therapy will pause for a 1 hour lunch break and two 15-minute breaks (one in the morning, one in the afternoon).

 Day 1 (9am - 4pm)